TianQinSYSU/GWSpace/README.md

 # Code for Space-borne Gravitational-Wave Detectors (CSGWD)

+This is a simple Code for the Science Data Simulator of Space-based gravitational wave detectors.

-To compile the waveforms, you can use `install_local.sh`
+To compile the code, using `python setup.py install --with-gsl=/your/gsl/path`

 ## Lib dependence

 In order to use the `PyIMRPhenomD` code, you should install `numpy`, `scipy`, `numba` and `interpolation` in your python environment.
 TO use the `FastEMRIWaveforms`, you need install the `gsl` and `lapack`.